 San Antonio, TX 78205

 La Boulangerie was quite a surprise.
-We did not expect to find an authentic French bakery and café when we stumbled on this place.
-Our ham and egg sandwichs on croissants were so good.
-I cannot remember having such delicious and fluffy scrambled eggs before in a very long time.
+When we stumbled upon this place, we did not expect to find an authentic French bakery and café.
+Our ham and egg sandwiches on croissants were so good.
+I cannot remember having such delicious and fluffy scrambled eggs in a very long time.

 Pinkerton’s Barbeque